Our collaborators

 Research member

 The National Institute for Nuclear Physics (INFN) is the Italian research agency dedicated to the study of the fundamental constituents of matter and the laws that govern them, under the supervision of the Ministry of Education, Universities and Research (MIUR).
-It conducts theoretical and experimental research in the fields of subnuclear, nuclear and astroparticle physics. home.infn.it/en.
+It conducts theoretical and experimental research in the fields of subnuclear, nuclear and astroparticle physics, visit their website for more information home.infn.it/en.